 (18.-20., 25.-27.11.2016) Topic: Blues on the Dobro part 1. – basics

 This was the only workshop I set up in 2016, and it happened on two dates.
 In the second one, we invited in our Resoland family a new member Mr. Pavel Bohm.

 I guess there is no music genre for which would be the Dobro, or if you want a resonator guitar more suitable than blues.
-The ability to play notes with long sustain, slides and expressive, dynamic almost vocal-like quality of the instrument predestinate it for playing blues.
-In addition, blues as a genre blend with bluegrass, country, and jazz, so it is essential that aspiring resonator aficionados, without debate, know this genre.
+The ability to play notes with long sustain, slides, and expressive, dynamic almost vocal-like quality of the instrument predestinate it for playing blues.
+In addition, blues is a genre blend with bluegrass, country, and jazz, so it is essential that aspiring resonator aficionados, without debate, know this genre.

 In this first part, I focused on the basic form of blues, structure, melodic and harmonic aspects, feelings, and the like.
 We practiced all that on a simple blues shuffle.